- Mon-Thu • 9a-9p

 Industry spurred new growth in the late 1800s with the establishment of Camperdown Mill (1876) and Mills Mill (1897), and new businesses and cotton farming began to flourish.
 In the twentieth century the road began to be paved, and a trolley ran from Mills Avenue to downtown Greenville.
 The area took on a city look when the new Greenville High School was completed in 1938.
 A decade later Lewis Plaza, the first true mall in the South, opened for business.
 During World War II Augusta Road connected the Greenville Army Air Base (later known as Donaldson Center) to the city.
 Today the 30,000 residents of the area enjoy a unique neighborhood, with thriving businesses and churches interspersed with residences along a comfortable tree-lined street.

 Before there was an Augusta Road Branch Library, there was "So Big," a diminutive building constructed in 1932 and located on a vacant lot on Augusta Road.
-The librarian dispensed books from its 42 feet of shelving through a window to the eager patrons outside.
+There a librarian dispensed books from its 42 feet of shelving through a window to the eager patrons outside.
 After "So Big" the bookmobile served the area until 1975, when the growth of population in the area persuaded the Library Board to rent space next to the Pickwick Pharmacy.
-Opening on March 4, 1975, the branch was enormously busy.
+Opened on March 4, 1975, the branch was enormously busy.
 Many patrons came on foot, including neighborhood residents and their children, businessmen staying at extended-stay facilities, and Greenville Tech students.
 On August 13, 2004, the new Ramsey Family Branch Library replaced the rented space.
 The expanded and updated facilities attracted many new patrons, while the staff continues to provide much-needed service and popular programming for the Augusta Road community.